alexarje/video-analysis-workshop/_episodes/01-introduction.md

 ![Video file information](../fig/video_info_320.png)

-Here we can see the dimensions (640 pixels wide, 480 pixels heigh) and framerate (30 frames per second).
+Here we can see the dimensions (640 pixels wide, 480 pixels tall) and framerate (30 frames per second).

 ## Compression

-The file looked at in the file dialog above has been compressed with H.264.
+The properties of the video file described above above, shows that the video stream has been compressed with the H.264 standard.
 This is the most common video compression codec these days.
-It is a lossy codec, meaning that it throws away lots of data when it compresses.
-H.264 is also a time-based compression codec, meaning that it compares frames over time, and only stores the information that change between so-called keyframes.
+It is a *lossy codec*, meaning that it throws away lots of data when it compresses the file.
+The H.264 standard is also a *time-based* compression codec, meaning that it compares frames over time, and only stores the information that change between so-called keyframes.
 This is an efficient way of creating good-looking videos, but it is less ideal for analytical purposes.

 For analysis we often prefer to use MJPEG (Motion JPEG), which is a format that stores a complete image for each frame.
 This leads to larger video files, but faster and easier processing.